-Water softeners enhance the water by extracting minerals such as calcium and magnesium and replacing them with a gentler alternative such as sodium or potassium, through a process called ion exchange.
+Water softeners enhance your water by extracting minerals such as calcium and magnesium and replacing them with a gentler alternative such as sodium or potassium, through a process called ion exchange.

-As the hard water enters the tank, it is carried through a sea of spherical, plastic beads, typically made from polystyrene, which are charged with a sodium ion.
-The beads themselves are anions, which have a negative charge, while the calcium and magnesium ions are cations, which have a positive charge.
+As the hard water enters the tank, it’s carried through a sea of spherical plastic beads, typically made from polystyrene, which are charged with a sodium ion.
+The beads are anions, which have a negative charge, while the calcium and magnesium ions are cations, which have a positive charge.

 Since opposite charges attract, the negatively charged minerals are attracted to the positively charged resin beads.
 The calcium and magnesium cling to the beads and trade places with the sodium ions, which turn the water from hard to soft and are carried off by the water to various parts of your home.

 Eventually, the resin beads run out of sodium for the ion exchange, and the process comes to a halt.
 A water softener is engineered to rejuvenate itself overnight with the help of the brine tank, which holds a highly concentrated solution of salt or potassium to restore the positive charge to the resin beads.